nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 When the bootloader is enabled, the nRF Desktop application uses the partition manager for the layout configuration of the flash memory.
 The nRF Desktop configurations with bootloader use static configurations of partitions to ensure that the partition layout will not change between builds.

-Add the :file:`pm_static_${CMAKE_BUILD_TYPE}.yml` file to the project's board configuration directory to define the static partition manager configuration for given board and build type.
+Add the :file:`pm_static_${BUILD_TYPE}.yml` file to the project's board configuration directory to define the static partition manager configuration for given board and build type.
+For example, to define the static partition layout for the nrf52840dk_nrf52840 board and ``release`` build type, you would need to add the :file:`pm_static_release.yml` file into the :file:`applicatons/nrf_desktop/configuration/nrf52840dk_nrf52840` directory.

 Take into account the following points:

 * For the :ref:`background firmware upgrade <nrf_desktop_bootloader_background_dfu>`, you must define the secondary image partition.